FlakM/blog/blog-static/content/posts/nixos_rust/03_deployment.md

 ### Job well done

-At this point I've managed to create following resources:
+At this point, We've managed to create the following resources:

 1. Hetzner instance with public IP with ssh that gives root access
 2. DNS A record that points to our instance